Most of us recognize the importance of planting a tree(s), but our hands rather than legs are tied with limited reach.

-- DroneSeed- Seattle-based startup that started in 2016, it provides drones to solve deforestation problems by working with nursery managers, foresters, timber companies, etc. Each drone can drop seeds on an approximately three-fourths acre of land in a single flight.
+- DroneSeed- Seattle-based startup that started in 2016, it provides drones to solve deforestation problems by working with nursery managers, foresters, timber companies, etc. Each drone can drop seeds on approximately three-fourths acre of land in a single flight.

-- Flash Forest – Drones from the Canadian startup first map the area of the planting location, identify the suitable spot based on the soil & existing green cover.
-Next, drones can drop specially designed seeds to the defined areas.
+- Flash Forest – Drones from the Canadian startup first map the area of the planting location, and identify the suitable spot based on the soil & existing green cover.
+Next, drones can drop specially designed seeds into the defined areas.
 Currently, the company has the capacity to plant 10K to 20K seed pods a day.
 The company started in 2019 has done plantation drives in Hawaii and has plans to plant 1 billion trees by 2028.

-- Dronecoria – This Spain-based start-up not only utilizing drones to plant trees but has created an open-source set of tools for large-scale, low-cost reforestation through aerial sowing of seed balls.
+- Dronecoria – This Spain-based start-up not only utilizes drones to plant trees but has created an open-source set of tools for large-scale, low-cost reforestation through aerial sowing of seed balls.
 The platform includes automated seed processing and drone-powered replanting.
-Dronecoria started in 2017 after many initial trials, success & failures, now want to standardize the method of reforestation, develop the machines, and document the methodology to make it globally available.
+Dronecoria started in 2017 after many initial trials, successes & failures, now want to standardize the method of reforestation, develop the machines, and document the methodology to make it globally available.